 Maryanne Trump Barry is President Donald Trump’s oldest sibling.
 She was born April 5, 1937.

-She spent much of her professional career behind the bench, as a circuit court judge.
-Trump Barry is said to have a close relationship with her brother, despite holding differing opinions on certain key issues vital to his presidency.
+She spent much of her professional career behind the bench as a circuit court judge.
+Barry’s decisions on certain cases suggest she disagrees with her brother on certain key issues such as immigration and abortion.

 1. The Trump Family’s Alleged Tax Scheme, Investigated By the New York Times, Was Unearthed Because of a Financial Disclosure Form Maryanne Trump Barry Had to Fill Out in 1999